OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

 ### My role:
-As a programmer, my role consisted of implementing systems fitting the full picture of the project - with the below listing being some of the main features I was responsible or co-responsible for, making sure performance was respected wherever possible, and bugfixing and upkeeping the technical health of the project.
+As a programmer, my role consisted of implementing systems fitting the full picture of the project, with the following listing being some of the main features I was responsible for or co-responsible for, making sure performance was respected wherever possible, and bugfixing and upkeeping the technical health of the project.

 **Features**
- - Nametag system: allowing players to get a clear grasp of the other players allegiance from a distance.
+ - Nametag system: allowing players to get a clear grasp of the other players' allegiance from a distance.
  - The explosive charge: allowing the throwing of a sticky C4 that could be detonated at the press of a button.

- - Line of Sight Obstruction system: making sure that players can't use their gadgets or guns when these are inside of walls.
+ - Line of Sight Obstruction system: making sure that players can't use their gadgets or guns when these are inside walls.
  - Spotting system: allowing players to showcase the enemy icons by aiming at them through all weapon variants.

  - Voice chat: bringing over the lessons learned from the Vivox implementation in [Breachers](/content/breachers/index.md), making it more robust and preparing it for future projects.
-- Score system: making sure the players are awarded their points for the in game activities, allowing our progression system to reward them.
+- Score system: making sure the players are awarded their points for the in-game activities, allowing our progression system to reward them.

- - UI rotation systems: creating different systems that allowed the UI to rotate along correctly with: body rotation, head rotation or stick rotation.
+ - UI rotation systems: creating different systems that allowed the UI to correctly rotate along with body rotation, head rotation, or stick rotation.
  - UI Priority system: creating an easily extendable system that would show the highest priority UI of different UI groups.
- - Vehicle UI: implementing the HUD for every vehicle and making them easy to change for future variations.
+ - Vehicle UI: implementing the HUD for every vehicle and making it easy to change for future variations.
  - Killer highlights: to communicate to the player who or what killed them.
  - Directional hit indicators: in a similar vein as the Killer highlights, helping player feedback.